 We can also see four directions imbedded in a circle, and the image of the swastika, in the Sumerian seal.
 Mesopotamia, the oldest known civilization, also used the same imagery and ideas.

 Representations of the medicine wheel can also be seen in the halo, sometimes with four directions inside, above the heads in Christianity or Buddhism.
 We can also find circles (disks) above the heads of royalties and Gods in ancient Egypt.
-The disks signified that these people had obtained the power to heal, a wisdom to see future, and knowledge of the past.
+The disks signified that these people had obtained the power to heal, wisdom to see the future, and knowledge of the past.
 Or, in my understanding, they were in sync with the Universe, on the same frequency of the Universe’s vibration.

 Ancient shamans used musical instruments, chanting, singing, stones, crystals, and different vegetations to create a vibration and to promote healing.
-All these things now fall under umbrella of Energy Medicine or Biofield Therapy.
+All these things now fall under the umbrella of Energy Medicine or Biofield Therapy.
 Shamans or Medicine men/women believe that root of all illnesses is disharmony in the body; that the underlying spiritual or energy disbalance could manifest as a physical, mental, emotional, or spiritual illness.
 This holistic healing approach is a basic of Energy Medicine.

 It wasn’t until the second half of the twentieth century that we began to rediscover and study the principles of the traditional approach to healing.
 We recognized that we couldn’t heal physical illness without understanding the mental state; or mental illnesses without looking into emotions; or emotions without addressing the spiritual aspect of the person.
-We realize that harmony and balance inside an individual is equally important as harmony with nature, and our intimate relation with the world around us.
+We realize that harmony and balance inside an individual are equally important as harmony with nature, and our intimate relationship with the world around us.
 We’ve learned to embrace this universal energy, the wisdom of universal consciousness.
 We understand that only the harmony inside us can create an environment for healing.
 That everything in the Universe, including ourselves, obeys the medicine wheel principles.
 Ancient healing traditions emphasize a holistic approach.
 The four quadrants of the medicine wheel represent the physical, mental, emotional, and spiritual aspects, which are all intimately connected and need to be in balance.
 They cannot be compartmentalized and treated separately.
-Mental distress or illness has physical manifestations; physical distress or illness affects our emotional state; our emotions affect our spiritual life; and our spiritual life affects our mental processes.
+Mental distress or illness has physical manifestations; physical distress or illness affects our emotional state; our emotions affect our spiritual life, and our spiritual life affects our mental processes.

 The medicine wheel teaches us to show reverence and gratitude to the nature around us, to embrace our inner peace, and appreciate every moment.